 Seems unreal, but it is an actual number and there is a whole industry that revolves around deciphering that data and letting it tell a story.
 The type of story that is hidden amongst the lines of code and the data collected.

 You are the story.
 Your habits, your tendencies, your routine,etc. It sounds creepy, and there is a fine line between invasive and helpful, but it’s not quite the same as the NSA hacking your email accounts and listening to your phone conversations.
 The important parts for corporations depends on the goals that each company has in mind when they use and interpret your data.
 Not all companies know what value they may get from tracking the data.

-Here is a list of some technologies used by Big Data companies:
+Here is a list of some technologies used by big data development companies:

 Big Data in the cloud (for getting more value form the data)

 Hadoop (open source platform for storing big data)